CYCOGS® Brand Holonomic Mobility Drive

 Many Holonomic designs use wheel offsets such as with a powered caster.

 Using holonomic mobility drives can offer better mobility while towing a trailer, especially when backing up.

-Holonomic mobility makes precise moves for operating in or around crowded spaces like elevators or hallways.
+Holonomic mobility executes precise moves for operating within or around crowded spaces like elevators or hallways.